gvnadir/SailPoint-IdentityIQ/README.md

 ### Separation of duties (SoD)

-Sod policies ensure that users do not hold conflicting access; these policies are very common in many organizations.
+SoD policies ensure that users do not hold conflicting access; these policies are very common in many organizations.
 Generally, SoD policies ensure that no single user has access or responsibility for entire process, such as approving new vendors and also paying those vendors.

 ### Dormant accounts